LoRa Configuration

 - Click the target device to view or modify its information under the Configuration tab.

-View all data packets exchanged between end device and central gateway.
+Use the Packet Capture tool to view all packets exchanged between the end device and the gateway.

 - Go to the Configuration tab of the device, then click Packet capture.

-- Pause/Restart session: The button pauses or restarts the session.
+- Pause/Restart session: Pauses or restarts the session.

 .json